-Before she came to work at Jardin’s kitchen, Angie had a hard time finding a job where she wasn’t told to suppress her gender identity.
-This led her to sex work in Tijuana’s gritty red light district, which led her to drug abuse.
+Before she came to work at Jardín’s kitchen, Angie had a hard time finding a job where she wasn’t told to suppress her gender identity.
+This led her to sex work in Tijuana’s red light district as her only option, which led her to drug abuse.

 And while the center was focused on meeting the needs of people in recovery, they soon expanded to include other services that can be hard to procure for poor LGBT folks, like HIV testing and access to hormone treatment for those undergoing gender transition.

-When the caravans started arriving to Tijuana, it was difficult for LGBT migrants to feel welcome at many of the available shelters.
-About a year and a half ago, some of them started messaging Jardin’s Facebook page asking for help.
+When the caravans started arriving in Tijuana, it was difficult for LGBT migrants to feel welcome at many of the available shelters.
+About a year and a half ago, some of these asylum seekers started messaging Jardín’s Facebook page asking for help.

 Soon after, Rocha started coordinating with leaders of the caravan’s LGBT contingents and made connections with organizations like Al Otro Lado to offer legal assistance to those applying for asylum in the United States.
-Rocha estimates 400 migrants have gone through Jardin since she started receiving members of the caravans.
+Rocha estimates 400 migrants have stayed at Jardín since she started receiving members of the caravans.

-Both a are “coming from rejection, from humiliation, discriminated against,” said Rocha.
-Migrants staying at Jardin must also stay clean, even if they didn’t come to Jardin with an addiction.
+Both are “coming from rejection, from humiliation, discriminated against,” said Rocha.
+Migrants staying at Jardín must also stay sober, even if they didn’t come to Jardín with an addiction.

 Avoiding drugs means avoiding trouble with the law.
 For those planning on seeking asylum in the United States, this can set them on a positive path towards their goal.
 “The United States is a country of laws, if they’re drunk, drugged, they’re gonna get sent back,” said Rocha.